-Read on to learn from 2 Sg2 members who serve as safety net providers.
+Read on to learn from 2 organizations that serve as safety net providers.
 Not only is ensuring access to social services a key part of their mission, it’s also foundational to the health of their populations.

 AHS Health Advocates Meet Community’s Social Needs, Free Clinicians to Focus on Clinical Care

 AHS is a 3-hospital health system dedicated to serving the region’s most vulnerable population.
 Highland Hospital, a safety net provider within AHS and Alameda County, has championed innovative social programming for years.
 And while providers recognized patients’ many social needs, they lacked resources to address them, resulting in poor health outcomes.
 In 2012, based on the Health Leads model discussed in a previous post, Health Advocates was born.

 Health Advocates uses volunteers to connect patients to social services, including housing, legal aid, healthy foods and more.
 The underlying premise is simple: minimize barriers to a healthy, high-quality life by creating a single gateway that connects vulnerable patients to social resources.
 One hundred twenty volunteers, primarily college students with aspirations to work in health care, provide referrals to community resources, help patients navigate the systems and follow up as needed.
 Since its inception, Health Advocates has grown to 3 sites and 3 FTEs: a social work supervisor, a program coordinator and a community health worker.